Krishnayash955/GitHub-Practice-YashasviKrishna/README.md

 # gitpractice
-This is the assignment practice
+This is the repository for git assignment